About Stem Cells

 Somatic (adult) stems cells are relatively rare undifferentiated cells found in many organs and differentiated tissues, e.g. brain, skin, gut and bone marrow, with a limited capacity for both self renewal (in the laboratory) and differentiation.
 Such cells vary in their differentiation capacity, but are usually limited to cell types in the organ of origin.

-DanStem will work with both embryonic, induced pluripotent and adult stem cell lines of rodent and human origin.
+DanStem studies embryonic, induced pluripotent and adult stem cell lines of rodent and human origin.